WebCuratorTool/webcurator/webcurator-docs/guides/system-administrator-guide.rst

 The following platforms have been used during the development of the Web Curator Tool:

--  Sun Solaris 10

 -  Red Hat Linux EL3.

 -  Ubuntu GNU/Linux 16.04 LTS

--  Windows 7 Ultimate
+-  Windows 7 Ultimate, Windows 10

 Other platforms
 ---------------